Saturday, May 30, 2009

 b) Proceed -> Look -> Stop

 Yeah, i know that ALL of us will choose option A on the paper, but how many of us implement it on roads?
-Well, i don't know about you guys, but more than 95% of
+Well, i don't know about you guys, but more than 95% of the people in our city actually follow option B while driving.

 So this is going to be my premise in this post, how sensibly do we behave on roads!!!

-when they do what they do; Let me just show you the example of what i've seen just five minutes back...
+I would really like to know what goes through people's mind when they do what they do; Let me just show you the example of what i've seen just five minutes back...

 I really can't understand why he is driving like that.
 Is is because of arrogance or ignorance or senselessness or stupidity or a mixture of all these :P. Again, if another person drives like this in front of him, i am sure he would bad-mouth the other person.